Erfan-ram/cpp-2014/README.md

 Type deduction (also sometimes called type inference) is a feature that allows the compiler to deduce the type of an object from the object’s initializer.
 To use type deduction, the 'auto' keyword is used in place of the variable’s type:

 ```
-  auto d{ 5.0 }; // 5.0 is a double literal, so d will be type double
+  auto d = 5.0 ; // 5.0 is a double literal, so d will be type double
-  auto i{ 1 + 2 }; // 1 + 2 evaluates to an int, so i will be type int
+  auto i = 1 + 2; // 1 + 2 evaluates to an int, so i will be type int
-  auto x { i }; // i is an int, so x will be type int too
+  auto x = i; // i is an int, so x will be type int too
 ```
 ---
 ## Aggregate member initialization